Visual Abstract: Effect of Low-Intensity Outreach Programs vs Usual Care on Self-harm in Outpatients With Suicidal Thoughts

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Jordan J. Karlitz, M.D., of the University of Colorado School of Medicine in Denver, is the corresponding author.
+Authors: Ángel Chamorro, M.D., of the Hospital Clinic of Barcelona in Barcelona, Spain, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.